unphased/ply/README.md

 A cross-browser input abstraction layer and event framework for modern HTML5 implemented in JavaScript. ply implements a comprehensive set of responsive and accurate multitouch gestures using the standard JavaScript event paradigm.
 On top of this, ply implements intuitive auto-transform functionality by simply checking class attributes.
-Collision-detection logic is outside of the scope of this library, but primitive tools (which provide smooth CSS3 transitions) for accomplishing common manipulation tasks are provided. ply makes use of requestAnimationFrame and performs operations only when input events trigger them.
+Collision-detection logic is outside of the scope of this library, but primitive tools (e.g. events to signal the completion of a manipulation, from which CSS3 transitions can be queued off of) for accomplishing common UI visual needs are provided. ply makes use of requestAnimationFrame to efficiently schedule transform style updates, and performs these updates only when necessary. ply attempts to be conservative about the way it overrides browser functionality with events.

 ## Dependencies

 - [jQuery](http://jquery.com/)
 - [Modernizr](http://modernizr.com/)

+## Devices Supported

+None yet, the library is not yet in a functional state.
+But I have a Nexus 7 and iOS4, 5, and 6 devices to make everything work on.

 ## How to use